francisdbillones/silicon-brain/Silicon Brain/Crash Course Session 1.md

 Matrices are 2D arrays of numbers.
 You can think of them as a vector of vectors.

-Matrices represent linear transforms because they represent base vectors
+Matrices represent linear transforms because they represent base vectors.

 #### 5 minutes: explain calculus
 **What is a derivative?**